If you’re a company and want to apply to get UK rental income paid without deduction of UK tax, and the company is a landlord of a UK property which:

 is incorporated outside the UK unless it’s regarded as resident in the UK for tax purposes

-you can use the online service or fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC).
+Use the online service or fill in the form on-screen, print it off and post it to HMRC.

 If you use the online form, you’ll get a reference number that you can use to track the progress of your form.
-To apply, you’ll need to add your Unique Taxpayer Reference number (UTR) or VAT registration number to your Tax Account from your account homepage.
+To apply, you’ll need to add your Unique Taxpayer Reference number or VAT registration number to your tax account from your account homepage.
 You can only add a VAT registration number to a Business Tax Account.

 Normally, a letting agent or tenant deducts tax when paying rent to a landlord who usually lives outside the UK.
-This doesn’t mean that the rent is exempt from UK tax.
+This does not mean that the rent is exempt from UK tax.
 The company must include it in any Self Assessment tax return they send.